EL FIRULETE

 How did they do it?

-Andy is a fantasy writer specializing in the inclusion of fantastic elements in a self-coherent setting where any location of the fantastical element is possible.
+Andy is a fiction writer specializing in the inclusion of fantastic elements in a self-coherent setting where any location of the fantastical element is possible.
 In addition, he is the European record holder in Conclusion Jumping and Tall Tales category.

 Black Roots: What tango and the Rubias de Buenos Aires are Hiding

-by El Yanqui Yeff
+By El Yanqui Yeff

 Buenos Aires, February 1996